10 ways to speed up web font loading

 Conclusion

 That is all!
-I hope you enjoyed learning how to optimize your web fonts, and I hope this has helped you optimize fonts on your websites.
-If you want to speed up other areas of your website, like images or JavaScript, check out these articles:
+I hope you enjoyed learning how to optimize your web fonts.
+Either way, you should now be able to speed up your website significantly.
+If you want to further improve the speed of other areas of your website, like images or JavaScript, check out these articles:

 If you enjoyed reading this, sign up for the mailing list below and subscribe to RSS.
 Thanks for reading!